Starcounter/Docs/docs/guides/web-apps/view-attaching.md

 # View Attaching
+{% hint style="warning" %}
-:warning: Converter functions are obsoleted and will be removed from Blender.MapUri in Starcounter 2.4 :warning:
+Converter functions are obsoleted and will be removed from Blender.MapUri in Starcounter 2.4.
+{% endhint %}

 ## Introduction